DECLARE-Project/Vizard/README.md

 An automated guide for the configuration and execution of performance analysis.

+Running examples can be found on the following pages:
+- Specifying performance concerns and generating experiments for JMeter and Locust ([link](http://declare-project.github.io/Vizard/Definition))
+- Report generation (and concern refinement, if possible) ([link](http://declare-project.github.io/Vizard/Report))

 ### What does this tool do?

 The idea behind Vizard is to simplify the configuration of analysis tools and the extraction of these results.